michellepace/markdown-pretty-app/v0-prompting-words/v0-prompting-words.md

 ---

-For interfaces using shadcn components, these 10 terms communicate component implementation expertise:
+For interfaces using shadcn components, these 14 terms communicate component implementation expertise:

+### Core Component Architecture
-1. `Radix primitives` - Accessibility-focused foundation (e.g., "build upon Radix primitives for maximum compatibility")
+1. `Radix primitives` - Accessibility-first unstyled components that shadcn builds upon (e.g., "Implement a Select component using Radix primitives with proper aria-label attributes and keyboard navigation support with a max-h-[300px] scrollable dropdown")
-2. `Compound components` - Related elements that work together (e.g., "use compound components for the date picker")
+2. `Compound components` - Related component pieces that share state (e.g., "Create a Form compound component with FormField, FormItem, FormLabel, FormControl, FormDescription, and FormMessage subcomponents that handle validation state together")
-3. `Polymorphic components` - Adaptable base elements (e.g., "make the button a polymorphic component")
+3. `Polymorphic components` - Components that can render as different HTML elements (e.g., "Make the Button component polymorphic using the asChild prop so it can wrap a NextLink component while maintaining all button styling")

+### Navigation & Command Interfaces
-4. `Command palette` - Keyboard-navigable menu (e.g., "add a command palette for quick actions")
+4. `Command palette` - Keyboard-accessible search interface (e.g., "Add a Command palette with cmdk integration that filters through page sections and supports both keyboard shortcuts (⌘K) and click activation")
-5. `Drawer navigation` - Side-sliding panel (e.g., "add drawer navigation for mobile users")
+5. `Drawer navigation` - Side-sliding panel UI pattern (e.g., "Create a Drawer navigation using shadcn that slides from the left on small screens with a backdrop blur-sm effect and preserves scroll position when closed")
-6. `Context menu` - Right-click action menu (e.g., "implement a context menu for additional options")
+6. `Sheet component` - Side panel with various anchor positions (e.g., "Create a Sheet component that slides in from the right side with size='sm' on mobile and 'default' on desktop, containing user notification preferences")

+### Content Organization Components
-7. `Accordion pattern` - Expandable content sections (e.g., "organize content in an accordion pattern")
+7. `Accordion pattern` - Expandable content sections (e.g., "Use an Accordion with collapsible={false} type='single' to ensure one section always remains open, and customize the ChevronDown icon animation duration to 150ms")
-8. `Collapsible sections` - Toggle visibility areas (e.g., "implement collapsible sections for the FAQ items")
+8. `Collapsible sections` - Toggle visibility content areas (e.g., "Build FAQ items using Collapsible components with a custom CollapseButton that includes both a plus/minus icon transition and text color change on expanded state")
+9. `Tabs with content` - Organized sectioned interface (e.g., "Build a TabsList with defaultValue='overview' and three Tab panels using underlined variant that dynamically swaps content without page reload")

+### Interactive Overlay Components
+10. `Context menu` - Right-click action interface (e.g., "Implement a Context menu with submenus for file actions that includes icons from lucide-react and keyboard shortcuts displayed right-aligned in text-muted-foreground")
+11. `Dialogue modals` - Focus-trapping overlay components (e.g., "Use a Dialogue modal with a 3-step onboarding flow that uses Dialogue.Title with text-2xl and Dialogue.Description with text-muted, ensuring each step has a clear primary action button")
-9. `Toast notifications` - Temporary feedback messages (e.g., "show toast notifications for form submissions")
+12. `Toast notifications` - Temporary feedback messages (e.g., "Show Toast notifications using useToast() hook with variant='destructive' for errors and duration={3000} for success messages, positioned in the bottom-right corner")
-10. `Dialogue modals` - Focus-trapping overlays (e.g., "use a dialogue modal for the confirmation step")
+13. `Hover Card` - Rich preview popover for elements (e.g., "Add HoverCard components to user avatars showing detailed profile info with a 300ms openDelay and a subtle shadow-md border rounded-xl")

+### Advanced Selection Components
+14. `Combobox with filtering` - Searchable dropdown selection (e.g., "Implement a Combobox component that filters countries as you type with support for keyboard navigation and custom rendering of flag icons next to each option")

 ## More Prompt Examples